Supporting Your Home Dialysis Care Partner

 Give your partner some space

 Give your care partner space for activities or interests that you may not be able to participate in.
-Such activities might include going to a ball game, a movie or even a weekend trip.
 This may not always be possible if your medical needs require continuous help.
 However, there may be other family members or friends who can help out for a few hours or even days so your partner can take a break.

 Laugh a little

-Because end stage renal disease (ESRD) is part of your day every day, it may begin to weigh heavily on you and your care partner.
-Although you may think ESRD affects only your life, you have to remember that your health condition is a huge part of your care partner’s life as well.
-A great way to lighten things up and getting caught up in the seriousness of the disease is to share a good laugh.
+Because end stage kidney disease (ESKD) is part of your day every day, it may begin to weigh heavily on you and your care partner.
+Although you may think ESKD affects only your life, you have to remember that your health condition is a huge part of your care partner’s life as well.
+A great way to lighten things up and avoid getting caught up in the seriousness of the disease is to share a good laugh.

 Studies show that laughter is good for the heart, immune system and respiratory system.
 It also provides stress relief, pain relief and relaxation.
 Laughing with your care partner is a great way of relaxing and having fun.
 Share some jokes.
 Rent a funny movie.
-Go see a stand-up comedian.
 The gift of laughter can be shared in many ways.
 Whatever you do, make the decision to find something funny to laugh about with your home dialysis care partner every day.

 Talk about it